-Can the Sunrisers Hyderabad retain their Indian Premier League title that they won in 2016?
-Get all the IPL betting odds and check out the rest of the Indian Premier League betting tips & predictions for the 2017 season below once they are updated.
+The IPL betting tips, odds & predictions for 2018 will be placed here.
+Get all the IPL betting odds and check out the rest of the Indian Premier League betting tips & predictions for the 11th season of the tournament below once they are updated.

 RPS overcame a slow start to win four of their eight games, while Kolkata Knight Riders have 10 points from their eight.
 Sunrisers Hyderabad, the defending champions, moved up to the third spot with nine after their game against the Royal Challengers Bangalore was rained off.

 Much like the previous edition of the Indian Premier League, there will be a total of eight teams that will participate in this season as well.
 The Chennai Super Kings and Rajasthan Royals will remain suspended from the tournament while the two new teams, Rising Pune Supergiants and Gujarat Lions will play in their second and last season.

 The Sunrisers Hyderabad will kick-start the tournament as the defending champions after having beaten the Royal Challengers Bangalore in the previous season but will they be the favourites?
 Especially given that the likes of Mumbai Indians, Bangalore and Kolkata Knight Riders will look to bounce back from any early hiccups and look to usurp the champions.

 The Sunrisers looked to be in trouble in the early part of the IPL season but came back strongly to finish in the top four of the 2016 edition.
 They met the Kolkata Knight Riders in the Eliminator and overcame the two-time champion to make it to the Qualifier where they met the Gujarat Lions.